 The outstanding quality of Egypt’s onions is internationally recognized, and global demand is high.
 Our location in the fertile land of Minya is well-suited to the crop, so starting the business was an easy decision to take.
 Initially, UD Crops concentrated on the export of Dehydrated Onion to the European market, to be followed by the addition of Dehydrated Garlic and Dehydrated Leek.
 In time, this has been supplemented by a herbs production line, bringing an important and diverse range of popular herbs from the rich soil of Egypt to the world.

 Proudly upholding Egypt’s rich agricultural history, UD Crops (El Motaheda for Dehydrating and Freezing of Agricultural Crops) was founded in the provincial city of Minya, some 270 km south of Cairo, by Hany Youssef Nessim in 2015.
 Today, the company serves as a highly qualified supplier of dehydrated onion, garlic, leeks, herbs and spices, for both the important local market and expanding export market.

-A leading force in bringing Dehydrated Onion, Dehydrated Garlic and Dehydrated Leeks to a ready market, UD Crops has played a dominant and constantly expanding role in promoting the use of these products in Egypt and abroad since its foundation.
+A leading force in bringing Dehydrated Onion, Dehydrated Garlic, and Dehydrated Leeks to a ready market, UD Crops has played a dominant and constantly expanding role in promoting these products in Egypt and abroad since its foundation.